A New Targeted-Federated Learning Framework for Estimating Heterogeneity of Treatment Effects: A Robust Framework with Applications in Aging Cohorts: SIMULATION STUDIES

-\textbf{Results}We first evaluated the robustness of the estimators under three model specifications in scenarios with $K_s=10$ transportable data sources.
-In Setting I and II (Table \ref{tab:results_transportable}), all methods demonstrated satisfactory performance, exhibiting low estimation bias for intercept, treatment assignment $A_i$, covariate $X_{1i}$, and the interaction term $A_i*X_{1i}$.
-Among them, the target-only estimator showed slightly larger bias compared to the other two estimators when the target size was small.
-However, under Setting III where the OR models were mis-specified (Table \ref{tab:results_transportable}), the Fed-SSnaive estimator produced larger biases than both the target-only and Fed-SS estimators.
-This result highlights the fact that Fed-SSnaive is more sensitive to covariate distribution shifts when the OR model is mis-specified.
-Similar bias patterns were observed as the sample sizes increased.
-Both Fed-SS and Fed-SSnaive estimators demonstrated substantially smaller MCSD across various model specifications, confirming the effectiveness of our proposed data integration methods in improving estimation efficiency.
-As the sample sizes increased, the BSE became closer to MCSD, and the Fed-SS estimator showed a desirable coverage proportion, aligning well with the 95\% nominal level.
+\textbf{Results }We first evaluated the robustness of the estimators under three model specifications in scenarios with $K_s=10$ transportable data sources.
+In Settings I and II (Table \ref{tab:results_transportable}), all methods demonstrated satisfactory performance, exhibiting low estimation bias and satisfactory coverage.
+Among them, the target-only estimator showed slightly larger bias compared with the other two estimators under small sample size.
+However, under Setting III where the OR models were misspecified (Table \ref{tab:results_transportable}), the Fed-SSnaive estimator produced larger biases than both the target-only and Fed-SS estimators, indicating that Fed-SSnaive is more sensitive to covariate distribution shifts when the OR model is misspecified.
+Across settings, both Fed-SS and Fed-SSnaive estimators demonstrated substantially smaller MCSD than the target-only estimator, confirming the effectiveness of our proposed data integration methods in improving estimation efficiency.
+As the sample sizes increased, the BSE became closer to MCSD, and the Fed-SS estimator showed a desirable coverage probability, aligning well with the 95\% nominal level.
+We observed similar patterns with $K_s = 50$ (Section 2.2 of the Supplementary Material).

 Table \ref{tab:results_nontransportable} summarizes the results in the presence of non-transportable data sources.
-All federated-based estimators showed substantially reduced estimation variability compared to the target-only estimator.
-However, both Fed-SS and Fed-SSnaive estimators, which incorporated non-transportable data sources, showed considerable estimation biases and coverage proportions below the nominal $95\%$ level.
-In contrast, the Fed-BS estimator achieved markedly smaller bias and satisfactory coverage closer to 95\% target.
-These findings underscore the importance of employing robust selection procedures in federated learning and support the validity of Fed-BS in identifying and excluding non-trasportable data sources, thereby mitigating the risk of negative transfer.
-We observed similar patterns in the simulation setting with $K_s = 50$ (Section 2 of the Supplementary Material).
+All federated estimators showed substantially reduced estimation variability compared with the target-only estimator.
+However, both Fed-SS and Fed-SSnaive estimators, which incorporated non-transportable data sources, showed considerable estimation biases and coverage probabilities below the nominal $95\%$ level.
+In contrast, the Fed-BS estimator achieved markedly smaller bias and satisfactory coverage closer to the 95\% target.
+These findings underscore the importance of employing robust selection procedures in federated learning and support the validity of Fed-BS in identifying and excluding non-transportable data sources, thereby mitigating the risk of negative transfer.